Hotels à la 1873: Stately Home from Home

 Hosted by Theophil Hansen

 The Imperial is not the only hotel on Vienna's Ringstrasse boulevard that is suffused with the spirit of the Vienna World's Fair.
-Another, Palais Hansen Kempinski, among the largest World’s Fair hotels of the era, was designed by Theophil Hansen.
-One of the most important Ringstrasse architects, he also created the Parliament and the Stock Exchange.
-It is a building with an eventful history.
-The largest private building to go up on the Ringstrasse, it initially served a residential purpose but was transformed into a hotel for the World's Fair.
-After the big event it returned to its original role before being converted into an administrative building for the local district authority.
-In 2013 it celebrated its grand reinstatement as a hotel and now ranks among the best that Vienna has to offer.
+Palais Hansen Kempinski is one of the largest buildings to have been constructed in the course of the Vienna World's Fair – designed by Theophil Hansen, one of the most important Ringstrasse architects, who also designed the Parliament building and the Stock Exchange.
+It is a structure with an eventful history.
+Constructed as a large hotel for the World's Fair, it was actually used as a residential building.
+It was used as Vienna's city hall in the 1940s.
+Yet since 2013, Palais Hansen Kempinski has fulfilled its originally intended function as a hotel.
+Today, it is one of the best hotels in Vienna.
 Guests staying at the Palais Hansen Kempinski can look forward to high-end five-star amenities, a great deal of Viennese charm and no end of architectural flourishes.